iz-garland/iz-garland.github.io/README.md

 I have previously given seminars at the University of St. Andrews (UK), University of Groningen (The Netherlands), INAF-Arcetri (Italy), INAF-OAS (Italy), University of Zurich (Switzerland), University of Innsbruck (Austria), and ICE-CSIC (Spain).
 I have a further seminar lined up in February at Hertfordshire (UK).

+## Teaching and Outreach
+I regularly take part in outreach sessions with [LUniverse Planetarium](https://www.lancaster.ac.uk/physics/outreach/planetarium/), bringing the wonder of space to schools and the wider public.
+We provide a 30 minute immersive tour of the solar system in the planetarium, and run crafts where children can design their own planet.
+This gets them to think imaginatively about what sort of planet humans could survive on.
+I've also been part of the Planetarium Team at events for the wider public, such as showcasing [brand new JWST images](https://www.lancaster.ac.uk/news/lancaster-university-chosen-to-showcase-first-ever-colour-images-of-early-universe-in-morecambe) in July 2022, and [UlverSTEM](https://fesp.org.uk/ulverstem/), a science festival for people living in and around Ulverston, Cumbria.

+I have previously worked as a Post-Graduate Teaching Assistant at Lancaster for modules PHYS133, PHYS134, PHYS135 (Practical Laboratory I, II, III), PHYS264 (Astrophysics I), and PHYS322 (Statistical Physics).
+I have also co-supervised a number of MPhys students, including A. Imaz-Blanco, M. Silcock, and L. Potts

 ## Personal Life
 I regularly volunteer with [Girlguiding](https://www.girlguiding.org.uk/), starting as an Assistant Brownie leader in 2016, and becoming a fully qualified leader running my own Brownie unit (girls aged 7-10) in 2018.
 In 2022 I started up a Guide Unit (girls aged 10-14), and in September 2023 I became District Commissioner of our local area.
 Being part of Girlguiding lets me try new challenges and push my limits.
 In the last 7 years, I have taken young members on many day trips and residentials, volunteered at [Wellies and Wristbands](https://www.girlguiding.org.uk/what-we-do/events-and-opportunities/regular-girlguiding-events/wellies-and-wristbands/) (Girlguiding's flagship festival), organised a sleepover for our entire district in Lancaster Library (72 young members and 17 adults) and earned my [camping license](https://www.girlguiding.org.uk/making-guiding-happen/learning-and-development/training-for-travel-and-residentials/going-away-with-scheme/).